Title

 The anthrax organism (Bacillus anthracis) has the ability to form spores and become resistant to adverse conditions.
 Pasteurization or ordinary disinfectants may destroy anthrax organisms in the laboratory, but if the carcass of an animal that died from anthrax is opened and the organisms are exposed to air, the bacilli will form spores.

-Herbivores – particularly cattle, bison and sheep – are susceptible to anthrax.
-Horses, swine and humans are less susceptible than cattle or sheep.
-Wild ruminants such as deer and elk also may become infected.
+Herbivores – Cattle, bison, sheep, horses, swine and wild ruminants such as deer and elk are susceptible to anthrax.
 Dogs and cats are susceptible when exposed to contaminated blood; the most common source is a recently necropsied carcass.

 Most birds are naturally resistant to anthrax because of their higher body temperature.
 Ostriches and rheas can be affected by anthrax because of their lower body temperature.